rkmasiello/fountfi-sovabtc/ASSESSMENT_REPORT_REFACTOR.md

 This project extends the FountFi system to support a new strategy enabling a Multi-Collateral BTC Vault system by leveraging existing FountFi components, simplifying the architecture to create a unified BTC vault that accepts multiple collateral types and redeems in sovaBTC only.

-✅ **COMPLETED IN SESSIONS 18-24**: Successfully refactored, deployed, and integrated the multi-collateral BTC vault system.
-The clean 2-contract architecture is now live on Base Sepolia with fully updated frontend components, comprehensive testing infrastructure (100% line coverage, 94% branch coverage), complete monitoring systems, and mainnet deployment preparation.
-All test scripts have been fixed and are compiling successfully.
+✅ **COMPLETED IN SESSIONS 18-25**: Successfully refactored, deployed, and integrated the multi-collateral BTC vault system.
+The clean 2-contract architecture is now live on Base Sepolia with fully updated frontend components, comprehensive testing infrastructure (100% line coverage, 94% branch coverage), complete monitoring systems, mainnet deployment preparation, and a robust multi-network deployment framework for cross-chain operations.

-🚀 **SESSION 25 STARTING**: Moving to multi-network deployment framework to enable cross-chain deployment capabilities.
+🎨 **SESSION 26 STARTING**: Frontend redesign and styling integration from existing BTC vault UI.

 ## Implementation Status